nopSolutions/nopCommerce-Docs/en/developer/tutorials/guide-to-creating-a-page-containing-a-reporting-table-of-datatables.md

 >[!NOTE]
 > To learn more about nopCommerce routing please visit [this page](xref:en/developer/tutorials/register-new-routes)

 Now just build your project and run.
-Login as Administrative user and go to the LocalPlugins menu under Configuration, there you will see your newly created plugin.
+Login as Admin user and go to the *LocalPlugins* menu under *Configuration*, there you will see your newly created plugin.
 Install that plugin.
-After installation is complete you will see a configuration button in your plugin.
+After installation is complete you will see a *configuration* button in your plugin.
 If you have followed correctly through this tutorial then you will see output something like:

 ![image2](_static/guide-to-creating-a-page-containing-a-reporting-table-of-datatables/image2.png)